 Dr. Roberto Testi at the University of Rome has been studying how the frataxin protein is degraded.
 Once understanding how the protein is degraded in the cell, he launched a drug discovery effort to identify a set of small drug-like molecules that prevent frataxin degradation and increase levels of active frataxin in cells derived from Friedreich’s Ataxia patients.
 FARA has funded research in the Testi lab to validate the efficacy of these compounds in an animal model of the disease.
 In addition to FARA funding, Dr. Testi has also received a grant from the European Research Council to support the pre-clinical development of these compounds.
 Successful compounds might be candidates for future clinical trials.

 Sponsor: Chondrial Therapeutics

 Dr. Mark Payne, who first described the possibility of frataxin replacement therapy via TAT-Frataxin, has been developing this exciting prospect for FA therapy.
-He makes synthetic frataxin protein and uses a unique delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein to the mitochondria.
-Dr. Payne has tested TAT-frataxin in the FA mice and demonstrated proof of principle and compelling results (see publication - http://hmg.oxfordjournals.org/content/early/2011/11/23/hmg.ddr554.abstract?ct=ct ).
+Synthetic frataxin protein is partnered with a unique delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein to the mitochondria.
+Dr. Payne has tested TAT-frataxin in the FA mice and demonstrated proof of principle and compelling results.

 Dr. Payne’s approach increases the life span and weight of FA mice and improves their cardiac function.